lizmat/raku-all-modules/github/avuserow/perl6-compress-snappy/README.md

 Main compression function.
 Returns a Buf of compressed data.

-## Compress::Snappy::compress(Str $uncompressed) returns Buf
+## Compress::Snappy::compress(Str $uncompressed, Str $encoding = 'utf-8') returns Buf

-Convenience function to make a Str to a utf8-encoded Blob and compress that.
+Convenience function to make a Str to an encoded Blob and compress that.
+Encoding defaults to utf-8 if not specified.

-## Compress::Snappy::decompress(Blob $compressed) returns Buf
+## Compress::Snappy::decompress(Blob $compressed, Str $encoding)

 Decompress provided data to a Buf.
+If an optional $encoding is specified, will decode the Buf and return a Str instead.

 ## Compress::Snappy::validate(Blob $compressed) returns Bool